-Instant Pot Biryani with Lamb is an aromatic one-pot dish made with basmati rice and lamb and flavored with complex spices and caramelized onions, raisins, and nuts.
-This biryani recipe is the pressure cooker version of a family recipe for biryani.
-Serve this Instant Pot biryani with raita (Indian yogurt relish).
+Instant Pot Lamb Biryani is an aromatic one-pot dish made with long grain basmati rice and lamb and flavored with complex spices and caramelized onions, raisins, and nuts.
+This biryani rice is the pressure cooker version of a family recipe for mutton biryani.

-– The most time-consuming part of this Instant Pot biryani recipe is the frying of the onions.
+The most time-consuming part of this Instant Pot biryani recipe is frying the onions.
 Fried onions are an important ingredient in this Instant Pot biryani.
 You can cook them a couple of ways:

 - Instant Pot: fry onions in Saute mode